Blkjuptr: Singles and promotion

-Upon release, he title-track "blkjuptr" was made as the lead single for the EP, with a music video directed by Jacob Chavez released on June 6, 2016.
+Upon release, the title-track "blkjuptr" was made as the lead single for the EP, with a music video directed by Jacob Chavez released on June 6, 2016.
 Smino later released a live-performance of "Oxygen" on SBTV.

 Critical reception

 In a review, James Elliott of Earmilk said "Chicago has been pumping out artists for a few years now, but its next star might actually call St. Louis home.
 Smino's Blk Juptr is a fantastic sophomore project, and for many a first introduction.
 It is a multifaceted EP that will take some time to get through, but is worth the time spent."
 The Chicago Reader claimed "The instrumentals chatter and hum, reverberating with intimacy and quietly blossoming as Booker arranges and rearranges his minimal palette.
 Smino follows the music's changing moods with his slippery flow, which can shift from a poised croon to a playful, coiled snarl without drawing too much attention to the change.
 Even in its quietest moments, Blk Juptr sounds bustling."
 These Days said "blkjuptr is a body of work rooted in Smino’s awareness of his surroundings.
 As the title track begins, Smino’s saccharine drawl hides in producer Monte Booker’s crescendoing synths.
 Smi soon makes his presence fully known with a punch, 'Black hoodie / Black timbs / Black leather jacket / Sun beatin on my black skin,' all at once evoking imagery of Trayvon Martin, and symbolically alluding to American black consciousness."